getredash/website/src/pages/kb/user-guide/querying/scheduling-a-query.md

 ## Failed Scheduled Query Reports

-If your scheduled query executions fail for some reason, Redash will notify your organizations admin group by email.
+If one or many scheduled query executions fails for some reason, Redash will send an hourly report to the queries' owners detailing the failures.
+These emails go out regularly every hour until there are no more failures.
+If you ignore them, the emails will mute themselves after the hundredth (100th) occurence of each error.
+Importantly, these failure report emails run on a job that is independent of your query schedules.
+It may take up to an hour after a failed query execution before you receive an email report.

 <img src="/assets/images/docs/gitbook/failure-report.png">